 MDMA (Ecstasy) 33

 Heroin 33

 Marijuana 33

 Methamphetamine 33

 PCP/Phencyclidine 33

 Prescription Medications 33

 Tobacco/Nicotine 34

 Steroids 34

 Alcohol 34

 Substance Abuse 34

 DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) 34

 On-Campus Alcohol and Substance Abuse Resources 34

 Off-Campus Alcohol and Substance Abuse Resources 35

 12 Step Recovery Programs 36

-Detoxification and Outpatient/Inpatient RehabilitationFacilities by Count ty36
+Detoxification and Outpatient/Inpatient Rehabilitation Facilities by County 36

 SEXUAL MISCONDUCT 37

-Reporting and Prevention of Sexual Misconduct including Sexual Assault, Har Dating/Intimate Partner and Domestic Violence
+Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harassment, Stalking a Dating/Intimate Partner and Domestic Violence

 The City University of New York Policy on Sexual Misconduct 38

 Reporting methods other than listed above 38

 Prevention Education Programs 39

 How to be an Active Bystander 40

 Prevention and Risk Reduction 40

 What to do if you are attacked 41

-What to do if you are attacked

-42

 Who is a perpetrator?
 42

-Who is a perpetrator?
-42 42

-Who is a perpetrator?
 Who is a victim?
+42

 When is there lack of consent?
-42 42 42
+42

-Who is a perpetrator?
-Who is a victim?
-When is there lack of consent?
 Who is responsible for a sexual attack?
+43

-Who is a perpetrator?
-Who is a victim?
-When is there lack of consent?
-Who is responsible for a sexual attack?
-College and Community Counseling and Support Services for Sex Offense Victin
+College and Community Counseling and Support Services for Sex Offense Victims 43

+On-Campus Assistance 43

+College Support Services 43

+On- Campus Resources 43

-Counseling for Employees 43
+Counseling for Employees

-CUNY Work Life Program (800) 833-8707 43
+CUNY Work Life Program (800) 833-8707 44

-Contacting outside agencies 44
+Contacting outside agencies

-Off-Campus Resources 44
+Off-Campus Resources

 Definitions of Sex Offenses under New York State Law 44

-Disciplinary Procedure 46
+Disciplinary Procedure

-See chart below for a list of some of the major sex offenses and their maximum penalti
+See chart below for a list of some of the major sex offenses and their maximum penalties under New York State Law

-Pertinent Sex Offenses and Criminal Sanctions Under New York State Penal and Crimina Laws
+Pertinent Sex Offenses and Criminal Sanctions Under New York State Penal and Criminal Procedure Laws

-Admission of Sex Offenders 49
+Admission of Sex Offenders

-Campus Sex Crimes Prevention Act 49
+Campus Sex Crimes Prevention Act

-Searching for Level 1 sex offenders (or those with a pending risk level): 49
+Searching for Level 1 sex offenders (or those with a pending risk level):

-Missing Students 49
+Missing Students

-ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES 50
+ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES

-Crime Statistics for Queensborough Community College 2018-2020 51
+Crime Statistics for Queensborough Community College 2020-2022

-Unfounded Statistics 52
+Unfounded Statistics

-Definitions of Geography 52
+Definitions of Geography

-On-Campus 52
+On-Campus

-Non-Campus Building or Property 52
+Non-Campus Building or Property52

-Public Property 52
+Public Property

-CAMPUS MAP 53
+CAMPUS MAP